Coffea liberica

 Coffea liberica, commonly known as Liberian coffee, is a species of flowering plant in the family Rubiaceae from which coffee is produced.
-It is native to western and central Africa (from Liberia to Uganda and Angola), and has become naturalised in areas including Colombia, Venezuela, the Philippines, Borneo and Java.
+It is native to western and central Africa (from Liberia to Uganda and Angola), and has become naturalised in areas including Colombia, Venezuela, the Philippines, Sumatra, Borneo and Java.

 Description

-Coffea liberica trees are very tall, reaching up to 20 m high.
-They are harvested using ladders.
+Coffea liberica trees are very tall, reaching up to 20 m high, and are harvested using ladders.
 The cherries, beans, and leaves are also among the largest of all coffee varieties.

-The shape of the liberica beans is unique among commercial species of coffee, which also include arabica and robusta.
+The shape of the liberica beans is unique among commercial species of coffee, which also include Arabica and Robusta.
 It is asymmetric, with one side shorter than the other, creating a characteristic "hook" at the tip.
-The central furrow is also more jagged in comparison to other coffee beans.
+The central furrow is also more jagged than other coffee beans.

 Characteristics

-Coffea liberica beans are larger than Arabica and Robusta beans, with a unique shape that resembles a teardrop.
-They also have a distinct aroma, with a floral and fruity scent that is often described as similar to jackfruit.
+Coffea liberica produces markedly larger seeds than Arabica and Robusta.
+Beans measured in Selangor, Malaysia, reached lengths of about 12 mm, and 100 beans weighed 23.20–25.72 g, close to double the mass of 100 Arabica beans.

-The flavor profile of Coffea liberica is also unique, with a bold and full-bodied taste that is often described as smoky, woody, and slightly nutty.
+Its sensory profile is distinct from that of Arabica and Robusta, characterized by fruity, jackfruit-like aromas, moderate acidity and a relatively full body.
+Roast level has a strong effect on the cup: light to medium roasts express the jackfruit and fruity notes most clearly, medium roasting brings out caramel and chocolate attributes, and darker roasts increase bitterness and astringency while partly masking the fruity character.